lcallahan1/DiD_example/README.md

 Here, I have 5000 potential control group members.
 This means they are expected to have been set aside and not be targeted for any energy saving programs previous to that time.
-Usually, this would need to be verified, but I've already don't that...
+Usually, this would need to be verified, but I've already done that...

 Onward!